Add or delete a field

 Add fields from the Fields view

-Follow these steps to add a field to an attribute table using the Fields view:
+Follow these steps to add a field to an attribute table in the Fields view:

-1. From the layer's item page, click the Data tab to show the table.
+1. Open the item page of the hosted feature layer or table and click the Data tab to show the attribute table.

 2. Click Fields.

-3. If the hosted feature layer contains more than one sublayer, choose the sublayer to alter from the Layer drop-down menu.
+3. If the hosted feature layer contains more than one layer, use the Layer drop-down menu to choose the correct layer.

 4. Click Add and set the following: